edge-servers/django-x509/README.rst

 Extending django-x509
 ---------------------

-One of the core values of the OpenWISP project is `Software Reusability <http://openwisp.io/docs/general/values.html#software-reusability-means-long-term-sustainability>`_, for this reason *django-x509* provides a set of base classes which can be imported, extended and reused to create derivative apps.
+One of the core values of the Immunity project is `Software Reusability <http://immunity.io/docs/general/values.html#software-reusability-means-long-term-sustainability>`_, for this reason *django-x509* provides a set of base classes which can be imported, extended and reused to create derivative apps.

 In order to implement your custom version of *django-x509*, you need to perform the steps described in this section.

-When in doubt, the code in the `test project <https://github.com/openwisp/django-x509/tree/master/tests/openwisp2/>`_ and the `sample app <https://github.com/openwisp/django-x509/tree/master/tests/openwisp2/sample_x509/>`_ will serve you as source of truth: just replicate and adapt that code to get a basic derivative of *django-x509* working.
+When in doubt, the code in the `test project <https://github.com/edge-servers/django-x509/tree/master/tests/immunity2/>`_ and the `sample app <https://github.com/edge-servers/django-x509/tree/master/tests/immunity2/sample_x509/>`_ will serve you as source of truth: just replicate and adapt that code to get a basic derivative of *django-x509* working.